ExMember/exmember.github.io/_drafts/2022-05-01-allow-the-caste-system.md

 Well, I must have been in a mood that day.
 Because I darted off a response that was brash and unambivalent.

 I unthinkingly assumed that Nikki would use it for background or perhaps quote from it in an article surveying attitudes on education.
-I was shocked when I found out they were printing it, as is, in its entirety.
+I was shocked when I found out they were printing it, as is, in its entirety, in the April 2022 edition of L.A.
+Mentary.

 I disapprove of the headline Nikki added: "Allow the Caste System."
 I do not know what that is suppose to mean.
 I do not think the caste system is something we